NYPL/nypl_kids_respond/README.md

 Always use a primary navigation of 6 items.
 Do not use an odd number of nav items with this theme, it will look terrible and break the nav's responsiveness.

 Todo:
 * IE 8, 9 and 10 testing
-* Lots of kids.nypl.org specific tweeking
+* Lots of kids.nypl.org specific tweaking
-* learn to spell "tweak"